 I was expecting and got a call Monday night.
-My parent Laura Zois was in trial in Frederick County in a rear end car accident case.
+My parent Laura Zois was at trial in Frederick County in a rear-end car accident case.
 I got word of the verdict: $291,000 and some change.
-A verdict in excess of the at-fault driver’s of $100,000 and the uninsured motorist policy of $250,000.
+A verdict exceeding the at-fault driver’s of $100,000 and the uninsured motorist policy of $250,000.
 This is not our first excess verdict against State Farm and it won’t be our last.
-But it always feels goo.
+But it always feels good.

 State Farm claims are always a challenge to settle.
 More than any other insurance company, they just do not make settlement offers that entice victims to settle before trial.
-The settlement offer in this case was $8,200.
-I felt like we should have gotten and even larger verdict in this case.
+The settlement offer, in this case, was $8,200.
+I felt like we should have gotten an even larger verdict in this case.
 I was a little disappointed we did not.
 This speaks volumes of where were are, at least in Maryland, with State Farm.
 We can get a verdict 35 times the settlement offer and still not view it as an epic victory.
-Because State Farm’s offer was not even remotely in the range of reasonable.
+Because State Farm’s offer was not even remotely between reasonable.

-The case was disputed on liability so my first reaction was one of joy: glad we didn’t lose.
-But I knew the case and I really thought the jury could have awarded a lot more.
+The case was disputed on liability, so my first reaction was one of joy: glad we didn’t lose.
+But I knew the case, and I really thought the jury could have awarded a lot more.
 Frederick County is a pretty conservative jurisdiction.
-We also lost a ton of motions that I think we should have won on some critical issues that I think might have made a difference.
+We also lost a ton of motions I think we should have won on some critical issues that I think might have made a difference.

 As much as personal injury lawyers and victims might wish it to be so, State Farm is no dummy.
-I bet they are using this boxing gloves approach because they have decided that it is the best way to maximize profits because too many plaintiffs’ lawyers – who are really settlement lawyers – are going to tolerate it.
+I bet they are using this boxing gloves approach because they have decided that it is the best way to maximize profits because too many plaintiffs’ lawyers – who are really settlement lawyers – will tolerate it.
 I can’t hate them for that.

 This video has my most current thoughts on dealing with State Farm.
 We shot this in November 2019.

-So I guess the good news is that State Farm might be getting more reasonable.
+So I guess the good news is that State Farm might get more reasonable.
 The bad news is they are waiting until just before trial to get reasonable.
-I would have like to have tried both of those cases, notwithstanding the offers.
-But, ultimately, the clients are the ones who get to make the choice and they simply did not want to take the risk.
+I would have like to have tried both cases, notwithstanding the offers.
+But, ultimately, the clients are the ones who get to make the choice and they did not want to take the risk.
 Both cases were in Baltimore County where we have had a ton of success – including a $661,000 verdict against State Farm on a case with a $20,000 offer.
-But the risk is higher in the county than in the city and the clients were advised of that.
+But the risk is higher in the county than in the city, and the clients were advised of that.

 - State Farm’s Issue Preclusion Argument Wins and Loses on Appeal